 Uroplatus can be sexed after they have reached maturity.
 Certain species make leaf-tailed gecko sexing is easier because they are sexually dimorphic — meaning that males and female have different physical characteristics.
 For example:

-- female U. lineatus have white dotted lines on each side of their spine; males’ spots are more randomly organized
+- Female U. lineatus have white dotted lines on each side of their spine; males’ spots are more randomly distributed

 However, not all Uroplatus species can be sexed right out of the egg.
 The most reliable way to sex a leaf-tailed gecko is to wait until it has almost grown to its adult length, and then check the area between the vent and tail.

 Male leaf-tailed geckos have a noticeable hemipenal bulge behind the vent.

 Female leaf-tailed geckos do not have a bulge.

 **Males and females should not be housed together unless you intend to breed them.**